-Born in New Orleans in the late 1920s, Nehemiah Atkinson was engaged by the sport of tennis at an early age.
+Born in Biloxi, Miss., in 1918, Nehemiah Atkinson was engaged by the sport of tennis at an early age after discovering it at the Dryades Street YMCA.
 Despite the realities of racial barriers during those times, Atkinson did not let them discourage his love of the game, developing into a standout player who would go on to give lessons to hundreds of young players from all different ethnic backgrounds.
-He spent 23 years as a tennis instructor and supervisor for the New Orleans Recreation Department, retiring in 1995.
-He was also an active volunteer with the American Tennis Association and the established the Nehemiah Atkinson Scholarship Foundation.
+He spent 23 years as a the Director of Tennis for the New Orleans Recreation Department, retiring in 1995.
+He was also an active volunteer with the American Tennis Association and then established the Nehemiah Atkinson Scholarship Foundation.

 As a competitor, he won more than 15 Southern Singles Championships and several Silver Balls as a finalists at USTA National Championships.
 He represented Louisiana at Senior Cup competition earning many honors including serving as captain of the Southern 75’s team at the USTA Intersectional Team competition and the 1993 USPTR Player of the Year honor.
 He also captured the 1996 USPTR Men’s 70 singles title.
 Amazingly, Atkinson never let age affect his enjoyment of the game either.
 Still playing at a high-level into his 80s, he won four gold balls in national and international competition in 1999, including winning the National Hardcourt Championship (Men’s 80s Age Bracket) in San Diego.
 He played on the 1999, 2000 and 2001 United States Gardner Mulloy Cup Teams, winning the competition in 2001 to become world champions in the Men’s 80’s.
 In 2002, he won the Vets World Tennis Championship for Men’s Singles in the 80-and-up division in Perth, Australia.